Our Team

 Patrick Boduch

-Patrick Boduch is ICLE’s Director of Strategy & Analytics.
+Patrick Boduch is ICLE’s Chief Operating Officer.
 Originally from the suburbs of Chicago, Patrick attended the University of Notre Dame where he studied finance and economics.
 After college, he worked for Deloitte Consulting for three years before completing a year-long volunteer program with Mercy Volunteer Corps in Cincinnati.
-Most recently, Patrick attended Princeton University where he earned a Master in Public Affairs degree.
+Before joining ICLE in 2021, Patrick attended Princeton University where he earned a Master in Public Affairs degree.

 Senior Faculty